jakebasile/classy-latex/README.md

 # LaTeX Classes

 LaTeX classes for a clean résumé and matching business card.
+These use the Roboto font family, which you can download from [Google Fonts](https://www.google.com/fonts#UsePlace:use/Collection:Roboto:300|Roboto+Slab).

 ## Résumé